JavaScript: Data Aggregation (Numbers)

-One particular class of tasks that cannot be done without loops is data aggregation.
-These problems include searching for the maximum and minimum values, as well as finding sums and averages.
-Their main feature is that their result depends on the whole data set.
-Calculating the sum requires you to add all the numbers together, and calculating the maximum requires you to compare all the numbers.
+A separate class of problems that cannot do without loops is called data aggregation.
+Such problems include finding the maximum, the minimum, the sum, the arithmetic mean, and so on.
+Their main feature is that the result depends on the entire data set.
+To calculate the sum, you need to add up all the numbers; to find the maximum, you need to compare all the numbers.

-Let's consider a simple example: the sum of a set of numbers.
-We can implement a function to add numbers in a given range, including bounds.
-Here we have a range of numbers from a minimum value (lower bound) to a maximum (upper bound).
+Let's look at the simplest example – finding the sum of a set of numbers.
+We will implement a function that adds up the numbers in a given range, including the boundaries.
+A range in this case is a series of numbers from some beginning to a certain end.
 For example, the range [1, 10] includes all integers from 1 to 10.

 sumNumbersFromRange(5, 7); // 5 + 6 + 7 = 18